Germans travelling abroad for an egg donation – transparency versus anonymity

-Egg donations remain criminalised in Germany (Embryo Protection Act 1990).
-My research project will investigate how this legal prohibition reflects German national ideas of motherhood and reproduction.
+My research project will investigate what this legal prohibition means for German couples travelling abroad for an egg donation.
 The study will be based on in-depth interviews with German policy makers, reproductive clinicians and Germans who travel abroad for egg donations.

 Why are egg donations prohibited in Germany?